Rule-Based Drift Scoring

 """

-Evaluates RBAC deltas against rule-based weights.
+Evaluate RBAC deltas against rule-based weights.

 Returns scored records with immutable audit trails.